How to Create a Kickass Facebook Campaign

 - Quiz – ask a few questions that are related to your niche.
 Offer them an incentive (a prize or a discount for example) for taking part in your quiz.
 The quiz can be of educational purpose or act as a method of research.

 - Voting – people love making TOP lists and having a chance to vote.
-A pizza restaurant can ask users to vote for their favourite toppings for example.
+A pizza restaurant can ask users to vote for their favorite toppings for example.
 Another great example comes from Tesco who lets users vote on what the next discounted product will be.

 - Discount campaigns such as group deals or one time offer coupons for participation.